gkashmy/gkash-softpos-local-web-api/README.md

 ## Host with a Service/IIS

-- You may install this web API as a Windows service by using tools like [NSSM](https://nssm.cc/download).
+- You may host this web API with IIS or run it in Windows service by using tools like [NSSM](https://nssm.cc/download).

 ## Login API - Method POST